Potassium perchlorate: Oxidizing properties

 The conversion of solid glucose into hot gaseous is the basis of the explosive force of this and other such mixtures.
 With sugar, KClO4 yields a low explosive, provided a necessary confinement.
 Otherwise such mixtures simply deflagrate with an intense purple flame characteristic of potassium.
-Flash compositions used in firecrackers, defined in the US as containing 50mg of powder or less, usually consist of a mixture of aluminium powder and potassium perchlorate, although this is one of the few instances where potassium chlorate is still allowed as a major component.
+Flash compositions used in firecrackers, defined in the US as containing 50 mg of powder or less, usually consist of a mixture of aluminium powder and potassium perchlorate, although this is one of the few instances where potassium chlorate is still allowed as a major component.
 This mixture, called flash powder, is also used in ground and air fireworks.

 As an oxidizer, potassium perchlorate can be used safely in the presence of sulfur, whereas potassium chlorate cannot.
 The greater reactivity of chlorate is typical – perchlorates are kinetically poorer oxidants.
 Chlorate can produce chloric acid (HClO3) in contact with impure acidic sulfur or certain sulfur compounds, which is highly unstable and can lead to premature ignition of the composition.
 Otherwise the sensitivity of perchlorate / sulfur mixtures is about the same as chlorate / sulfur mixtures, although it lowers the ignition temperature of chlorate mixtures more.
 Correspondingly, perchloric acid (HClO4) is quite stable.

 In commercial use, potassium perchlorate is used in consumer and display pyrotechnics, some types of solid rocket fuels, and specialty black powder substitutes such as Pyrodex.
 The exact compositions for different types are trade secrets, but the SDS lists the components as: